falkr/iik-edu/pages/compulsory-activities.md

 ## Approving compulsory activities

-For each student registered for a course and each compulsory activity, the course coordinator must registered whether it is approved or not.
+For each student and each compulsory activity, the course coordinator must registered whether the compulsory activity is approved or not.
-Once the registration is completed, the course must notify the administration (see Contact below).
+Once the registration is completed, the course coordinator must notify the administration (see Contact below).

 * **Deadline to approve compulsory activities:**